rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/NutanixPrismCentral.md

   - Nutanix Prism Central version.
 - nutanixClusterIds: list of System.Strings
   - List of Nutanix Clusters that are protected as part of this Nutanix Prism Central.
+- isDrEnabled: System.Boolean
+  - Specifies whether Nutanix DR support is enabled for the Prism Central object.
 - id: System.String
   - Object ID.
 - connectionStatus: RefreshableObjectConnectionStatus